Skip to content

 # Update cache

-self._cache[ip] = (security, datetime.now())
+self._cache[ip] = (reputation, datetime.now())

-return security
+return reputation

 def is_high_risk(self, ip: str, threshold: int = 70) -> bool: